rizalzaf/AdversarialPrediction.jl/README.md

 ## Citation

-Please cite the following papers if you use AdversarialPrediction.jl for your research.
+Please cite the following paper if you use the AdversarialPrediction.jl for your research.
 ```
 @article{ap-perf,
   title={AP-Perf: Incorporating Generic Performance Metrics in Differentiable Learning},